dpaola2/Tioga/README.md

 If you would rather use docker than the system postgres, you can follow these instructions.
-They assume you're already somewhat familiar with docker; if you aren't, you may want to just use the system docker.
+They assume you're already somewhat familiar with docker; if you aren't, you may want to just use the system postgres.

 1. Set up docker and a docker-machine (https://docs.docker.com/engine/installation/mac/)
 1. Install docker-compose if you haven't already: `brew install docker-compose`